rll/rllab/docs/user/implement_algo_advanced.rst

-One different semantics from the basic implementation is that, rather than collecting a fixed number of trajectories with potentially different number of steps per trajectory (if the MDP implements a termination condition), we specify a desired total number of samples (i.e. time steps) per iteration.
+One different semantics from the basic implementation is that, rather than collecting a fixed number of trajectories with potentially different number of steps per trajectory (if the environment implements a termination condition), we specify a desired total number of samples (i.e. time steps) per iteration.
 The number of actual samples collected will be around this number, although sometimes slightly larger, to make sure that all trajectories are run until either the